medic/cht-docs/content/en/core/overview/pwa.md

 linkTitle: "Progressive Web App"
 weight: 2
 description: >
-  What does it mean that the CHT Core web application is a Progressive Web App.
+  What it means that the CHT Core web application is a Progressive Web App.
 ---

 ## What is a Progressive Web App (PWA)?